 Havana Centro and Old Havana are areas you definitely need to see.
 Something you must do is get a ride or five along the Malecon in a classic convertible.
 There are plenty of colors to choose; from pink to shinny green, to vibrant purple.
 So be as gay as you want.
 But also be prepared, because Havana at times feels a bit chaotic.
 To be fair, lots of efforts are being done in certain parts of the city, mainly for tourism purposes.
-Havana is beautiful and colorful; but as your @hunky traveler always does anywhere he goes, as soon as you get out of the crowds of tourists and trail off a couple of blocks or streets, you start seeing the real Havana and how people in the Cuban capital really live.
+Havana is beautiful and colorful; but as your @hunky traveler always does anywhere he goes, I escaped from the crowds of tourists.
+As soon as you trail off a couple of blocks or streets, you start seeing the real Havana and how people in the Cuban capital really live.

 First sign of openness towards gays was the fact that our gay apps were not blocked as I personally experienced in some Middle Eastern and Gulf countries.
 They worked slowly indeed, but they worked.
 It was great to be able to talk with some locals, some of whom were extremely friendly.
 It was Saturday and we were immediately invited to a party.
 As we learned later, the gay scene in Havana is vibrant and well organized.
 Perhaps more discreet and less advertised than in other more open countries, but surprisingly developed.
 There are many gay parties going on regularly.
 Location varies, as many use established clubs, for instance, to have a gay night once a month or so.
 Cafe El Cantante was the venue that evening, a well known “disco” not far from our area.
 The place was packed and the ambience was friendly and festive.
 Cubans are really friendly and festive people.
 It was a great chance to taste a bit the scene in this special country, but after a couple of drinks the jetlag was more powerful than our party spirit.
 We had some busy days coming ahead of us.